adamant/adamant.language.reference/functions.md

 The function panic is a special function that crashes the program immediately, outputting the message passed to it.
 The `Diverges` function never returns, because it crashes the program.
 This is indicated with the special return type `!`.

-A diverging function can be used as any type:

-	let x: int = Diverges();
+A diverging function can be used where an expression of any type is expected.
+Thus the type `!` is a subtype of all other types.
+In formal type theory, it is the [bottom type](https://en.wikipedia.org/wiki/Bottom_type).
+This can be useful in situations where two expressions are expected to have the same type, but you want one to be an error.
+For example, using an [`if` expression](choice.md#if_expression), we might write:

-	let y: string = Diverges();
+	let y: string = if condition => "We're good" else => Panic();

-## Function Pointers
+## Function References

-**This seems really early to introduce this, but not sure where else to put it.**

-We can also create variable bindings that point at functions.
+We can also create variable bindings that reference a function.

 	let f: (int) -> int;

-`f` is a variable that points to a function taking an `int` and returning an `int`.
+`f` is a variable that references a function taking an `int` and returning an `int`.
 It can be assigned a function and called as a function.
 For example:

 	// Without type inference
 	let f: (int) -> int = AddTwo;

 	// With type inference
-	let f = AddTwo;
+	let f = AddTwo;  // f: (int) -> int

 	// Calling f
 	let five = f(2);